 IceCube is fundamental research, and pure exploratory research usually leads to other astounding discoveries.
 As IceCube gives us new ways to study the mysteries of our universe, it is likely to uncover or lead to the discovery of things we couldn’t have anticipated.

 Most ice contains air bubbles that would distort IceCube’s measurements, but the South Pole ice sheet is very thick and tightly compressed.
-As snow and ice piled up, it compressed the lower layers of ice.
+As snow and ice piled up over time, the lower layers of ice were compressed.
 The immense pressure forced out air bubbles, making the deep ice ultra-transparent.

 IceCube not only needs clear, pure, and stable ice to make its discoveries; it also needs to be shielded from radiation at the Earth’s surface.
 IceCube’s individual sensors, called digital optical modules, or DOMs, are buried in the ice beginning at a depth of about 1,500 meters (4,920 feet, almost a mile) below the surface.
 The 1,500 meters of ice above the detector help to shield it from natural radiation at the Earth’s surface.